BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 2. Unassuming

 I once read that the single biggest external marker of a decent person is being _unassuming_ --TODO cite Chris Ebbert post about that
-We've all met people like this: chill, lighthearted, an aura of solidity and decency.
+We've all met people like this: doesn't take themselves too seriously, an aura of transparency and solidity.
 Every plumber I've ever met was like this.
 The pure heart.

 Another translation of "jikishin kore dojo" is "straightforward mind is the Dojo". -https://www.mountaincloud.org/straightforward-mind-is-the-dojo/